Lipton151002/Bot-terms/terms-of-service.md

 Last Updated: 28.11.2025

-Thank you for using <BOT_NAME>.
+Thank you for using Killa-Bot.
 By inviting or interacting with the bot, you agree to the following terms.

 ---